manasa7958/Projects/ps5/Readme-ps5.md

 ### Example
 Do one additional test case by hand.
 It should be constructed in such a way that you know the correct  output before running your program on it, and it should be a "corner case" that helps check if your program handles all special situations correctly.

-Please list:
+Please list: example.txt
  - a copy of the test case input
-   Input 1: TGCA
+   TGCA
-   Input 2: ACGT
+   ACGT
  - the expected test case output
    Edit distance = 4
    T A 1